 (4) For a waiver under subsection (3), the member must, as soon as practicable after becoming aware of the entitlement-

-- (a) waive the entitlement in writing; and - (b) give a copy of the waiver to the Speaker.
+- (a) waive the entitlement in writing; and

+- (b) give a copy of the waiver to the Speaker.

+- (5) In this section-

 "listed corporation" has the meaning given by the Corporations Act.